Uyare

 Uyare was released in India on 26 April 2019.
-It received widespread critical acclaim and was a major box office success of the year in Malayalam.
+It received widespread critical acclaim and was a major Malayalam box office success of the year.
 It was nominated for the Best Debut Feature Film of a director at the 50th International Film Festival of India (IFFI), held from 20 to 28 November 2019.
 It was included in The Hindu's top 25 Malayalam films of the decade and is widely regarded as one of the defining movies of the New Wave Movement.

 Plot

 Pallavi Raveendran's ambition is to become a pilot.
-She is in love with Govind Balakrishnan, who is highly possessive of her.
-She gets admission at a pilot training centre in Mumbai.
-Her busy schedule causes her to clash with Govind's demanding nature.
-After he pressures her to abandon her classes, and insults her in front of her friends, she angrily tells him to get out of her life.
-Next morning Govind tries to speak with Pallavi but she refuses.
-In revenge Govind throws acid on her face.
-As her eyesight is reduced by the injuries, her flight license is revoked.
+She gets admission into a pilot training center in Mumbai.
+Her busy schedule causes her to clash with her toxic boyfriend Govind Balakrishnan's demanding nature.
+After he pressures her to abandon her classes and insults her in front of her friends, she angrily tells him to get out of her life.
+Next morning, Govind tries to speak with Pallavi but she refuses.
+In anger, Govind throws acid on her face, causing serious disfiguration.
+As her eyesight is affected by the injuries, her flight license is revoked.

 Govind is arrested, but the case is dismissed for lack of evidence.
-Pallavi returns home but her friend at the academy requests her to accompany her on a flight for moral support.
-She meets Vishal Rajashekharan, an influential and charismatic businessman, who is also the son of the airline's owner, on the flight.
+Pallavi returns home, but her friend at the academy requests her to accompany her on a flight for moral support.
+She meets Vishal Rajashekharan, an influential and charismatic businessman who is also the son of the airline's owner, on the flight.
 She has to move to another seat when a mother complains that Pallavi's disfigured face is scaring her child.
 Vishal tries to tell her that she can be anything she wants, but she shuts him down.

 After the flight, Vishal decides to take up the challenge and puts forward the idea of hiring her as cabin crew.
 His father turns down the idea, but Vishal announces his decision to hire an acid-attack survivor at a press conference, giving his father no way to back out.
-Vishal calls her, expecting her to be grateful, but she is furious for publicizing her story without her consent.
+Vishal calls her, expecting her to be grateful, but she is furious with him for publicizing her story without her consent.
 Afterwards, her father convinces her to give him a chance and she agrees, training as an air hostess.